xgds/xgds_basalt/docker_tracking.md

    Confirm that you *do* want to prune unused volumes

 1. Follow instructions on how to load new container from step 3 onwards.

+##### Troubleshooting
+1. If you can't get to the wrist app or xGDS, the problem is nginx.
+Follow the steps above to restart nginx.

+1. If you can't get to just xGDS, the problem is apache.
+Follow the steps above to restart apache.

+1. If you've made a change to some node code in the wrist app, it will automatically compile.
+If the compilation fails, you will see the output in the terminal where you are running babel-node.